joshberja/tindog/README.md

 ## Overview

 An online dating service for dogs.
+This project is a responsive static website.

 ### Demo